MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 What to Do Right Now to Maximize Your MassSave Rebate

-Massachusetts homeowners considering a heat pump in 2026 have a clear sequence of moves available immediately.
-Following them in order maximizes the rebate amount and minimizes the risk of administrative friction.
+Massachusetts homeowners considering a heat pump in 2026 have a clear sequence of moves available immediately, and following them in order is how you maximize the rebate amount and minimize the risk of administrative friction along the way.
+The steps below are deliberately ordered — skipping or reordering them is the most common source of avoidable delay.

 Schedule a Home Energy Assessment